Nintendo Switch: Future Game Roster Might Include ‘Crash Bandicoot,’ ‘Amnesia,’ And ‘Seven Knights’

 Forbes contributor Dave Thier hypothesized that the Switch’s popularity is because Nintendo embraced the obsolete status of its hybrid portable console.
 Thier observed that the Nintendo Switch is leagues behind the power of Sony’s PlayStation and Microsoft’s Xbox consoles.

 However, Nintendo seems to have realized that powerful hardware is not the only factor that gamers look for in a console.
-So, the Asian game company focused on the other factors gamers seek, namely console portability and its game roster.
+So, the game company focused on the other factors gamers seek, namely console portability and its game roster.

 The Nintendo Switch continues to add to its game roster.
-With more and more game developers and publisher wanting a piece of the Switch pie, Nintendo’s hybrid console is expected to outlive its predecessors.
+With more and more game developers and publishers wanting a piece of the Switch pie, Nintendo’s hybrid console is expected to outlive its predecessors.